indrabasak/indrabasak.github.io/_posts/2020-05-10-no-ordinary-tree.md

 of the Methodist Episcopal (M. E.) Church which started during Rev. Waller’s time was completed in 1843 at the corner of Third and Main Street.
 The dedicatory sermon was given by Rev. Hines (Lockley, 1928).

+Getting back to the apple tree, it didn’t appear in any of the church drawings or photograph(s) at its first location.
+This is where it gets interesting.
+The Oregon City Enterprise (Nov 18, 1904) mentioned the tree was planted - “in front and near the corner of the parsonage, that was situated just south of the present day Methodist church, on Main street in Oregon City.”
+The newspaper was referring to the second location of the church at the corner of Seventh and Main Street.
+However, the church and the parsonage wasn’t moved from its original location at Third and Main Street until the winter of 1855.
+I believe the tree was initially planted in the Third Street location and later replanted in Seventh Street.

 ![Oregon City Map, 1846](/images/no-ordinary-tree/1846-oc-map-warre.png?style=centerme)